miayam/headless-wp/README.md

-# Miayam Headless CMS
+# Miayam CMS

-A WordPress backend for [miayam.io](https://miayam.io) that serves its data via REST API.

-This modest CMS is deployed on EC2 Free Tier instance until it's expired (1 year), and then it will be moved to free GCS instance for another 90 days, and then it will be moved to Digital Ocean ($5 a month), the cheapest of them all.

-The maintainer of this repo is very poor 😭.
+A modest CMS to manage [miayam.io](https://miayam.io) built with WordPress.

+What kind of CMS should I use to serve my [Jamstack](https://jamstack.org/) sites?

+- A headless CMS that can spew contents in JSON format.
+- Packaged as a Docker image so I can move it around from one free cloud service to another ([AWS free-tier](https://aws.amazon.com/free) for a year and [GCP free-tier](https://cloud.google.com/free) for 90 days) until I finally move it to DigitalOcean, the cheapest of them all.
+Sorry, the maintainer of this repo is very poor 😭.
+- Easy to use.
+- If I got any issues, I can solve it by copy-pasting error message on Google search bar.

+ WordPress just meets all criteria.

 > You can access [cms.miayam.io](https://cms.miayam.io).